Open Door: August 2014

 Latest news from the MS Trust including reports on:

-- Alemtuzumab (Lemtrada) - NICE says yes in final draft guidance
+- Alemtuzmab (Lemtrada) - NICE confirms approval in final guidance

 A round up of the latest MS research: